Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Overview

 \subsection{Fact Observations}

-Although the anti-cheat tasks are still challenging for automation systems in not just the FPS field but almost any game genre, the illegal activities are identifiable for seasoned human players \cite{consalvo2007cheating}.
+Although the anti-cheat tasks are still challenging for automation systems in FPS games, the illegal activities are identifiable for seasoned human players \cite{consalvo2007cheating}.
 Therefore, by harnessing such inspiration, we discovered three observations that human experts always focus on to identify cheaters. \begin{mdframed}[style=obs] \obs Review a player's point-of-view (POV). \end{mdframed} Akin to watching a player's game replay unfold over time, this review process involves analyzing various in-game behaviors, such as aim and shot, positioning and movement, and the in-game economy management and props utilization.
-These behaviors can provide temporal insights into whether the player is legitimately playing the game. \begin{mdframed}[style=obs] \obs Conduct an in-depth analysis of a player's statistical data. \end{mdframed} Cheaters often exhibit statistical anomalies that set them apart from normal players.
+These behaviors can provide temporal insights into the legitimacy of a player's gameplay. \begin{mdframed}[style=obs] \obs Conduct an in-depth analysis of a player's statistical data. \end{mdframed} Cheaters often exhibit statistical anomalies that set them apart from normal players.
 These anomalies include abnormally high accuracy and eliminations, a low death rate, and a high number of kills made through obstacles, etc. These statistical deviations serve as strong indicators of cheating. \begin{mdframed}[style=obs] \obs Examine the consistency between a player's game sense and combat performance. \end{mdframed} A player requires substantial game experience to have better performances, which results in a positive correlation between a player's game sense and their performance.
 Thus, the inconsistency between the two aforementioned factors indicates potential cheating.
 For instance, if a player moves like a rookie but shoots and aims incredibly accurately, it is suspicious.